joshualouderback/joshualouderback.github.io/_posts/2016-01-30-ActionFoundation.md

 ### Base Action ###

-An action is too generic to describe, but all actions will have a lot of the same under the hood.
+An action is too generic to describe, but all actions will have a lot of the same foundation under the hood.
 These are things like\:

-* Update-able, but they will most likely update differently.
+* Update-able, but each action will update differently.
 * Can be paused and resumed.
 * Or they can even be outright canceled.
 * They manage themselves, so they need to keep track of themselves.
 * Actions are hierarchical, so they look to their parents for info.

-So in that case we need an abstract class that our all our different actions can build from.
-I also wanted to give you some context to what an action is comprised of, since everything builds from here on out.
+So in that case, we need an abstract class that our all our different actions can build from.
+I also wanted to give you some context as to what an action is comprised of, since everything builds on this from here on out.

 >

-_*Note\: The code blocks are formmated to condense minor sections and reduce page length._
+_*Note\: The code blocks are formatted to condense minor sections and reduce page length._

 {% highlight c# %}
 public abstract class Action